top of page

 OLDEST AFRICAN-AMERICAN CONGREGATION IN ULSTER COUNTY, NEW YORK

 A.M.E.
-Zion Church of Kingston on Franklin Street was founded by freed Africans in 1848.
+Zion Church of Kingston was founded by freed Africans in 1848.
 The church was constructed in 1863 at the current site on 26 Franklin Street in Kingston.
-The church has been an integral part of Ulster County's African-American community, our history, and is still home congregation to descendants.
+Also known as the Franklin Street AME Zion Church, the church has been an integral part of Ulster County's African-American community, our history, and is still home congregation to descendants.
 In the tradition of our faith, we welcome all of the faithful to worship with us!

 OUR MISSION

 AME Zion Church of Kingston was founded in 1848, but has even deeper roots in the Mother A.M.E.
 Zion congregation, established in 1796 by African-American freedmen.
-The AME conference was central to the abolitionist movement and Underground Railroad.
-It's members included Sojourner Truth, Fredrick Douglass, and Harriet Tubman.
+The AME Zion conference was central to the abolitionist movement and Underground Railroad.
+It's members included Sojourner Truth, Fredrick Douglass, and Harriet Tubman--in addition to lesser known local leaders, like Rev. Benjamin Judd and Rev. Jeremiah R.B.
+Smith (former Chaplin for the Grand Army of the Republic).
 Due to that history, it is also known as the "Freedom Church".
 From its inception, the mission of the church has to provide a voice for the voiceless, and refuge for those seeking most in need.

-We at AME Zion Church of Franklin Street embrace that spirit in the tradition of continuing social activism and charity.
+We at AME Zion Church of Kingston embrace that spirit in the tradition of continuing social activism and charity.

 Our History